NordicHPC/git-pr/README.md

 Here is our current short PR workflow (1):

-1. `git pr new $brname`: create a new branch based on inferred `upstream/HEAD`.  (note: fetch first if you want to be sure to be up to date)
+1. `git pr branch $brname`: create a new branch based on inferred `upstream/HEAD`.  (note: fetch first if you want to be sure to be up to date)